andremano/undrr/source/data_for_disaster_risk_managment.rst

    </script>

-From the exercise, you probably realized that webservices are an excellent way to explore and assess data without having to download it and use then install specific software.
-However, because webservices are all about interoperability, the same URL's you used in the exercise can also be used in any GIS software, application or workflow you want!
+Web services provide an efficient and flexible way to explore and analyze data without the need to download it or install specific software.
+Thanks to their focus on interoperability, the same URLs you used in this exercise can seamlessly integrate with various GIS software, applications, or workflows, enabling you to harness their capabilities across different platforms.

 Data quality
 ============